 Who Benefits from Bridges?

 Patients who have one missing tooth can benefit from this procedure.
 Also, if the teeth adjacent to the missing tooth require additional support, a bridge can be beneficial.
-Keep in mind, however, if you do choose a bridge, there will still be some bone loss, and you could still develop cavities.
+Keep in mind, however, if you do choose a dental bridge for tooth replacement, there will still be some bone loss, and you could still develop cavities.

 Who Benefits from Implants?

 The cost of one single implant is typically around $3500-$4000.
-In contrast, a three-unit bridge costs roughly $3300 without any dental insurance.
+In contrast, a three-unit bridge, as stated above, costs roughly $3300 without any dental insurance.
 However, if your insurance policy does cover part of your treatment, the cost could be lower.
-Either way, we are South Lincoln Family Dentistry is here for you.
-We offer a variety of dental services and affordable payment options.
+Either way, our team and dentist near me in Lincoln, NE, at South Lincoln Family Dentistry is here for you.
+We offer a variety of dental services including the Hybrid Prosthesis and payment plans.
+Learn more from our dentist in Lincoln, NE about dental payment plans.
 We believe everyone deserves to smile!

 The information on this page was written by Dr. Christine Bergman.